-If an Asset Class Manager determines that abstaining or not voting a proxy is in the best interests of our clients, including an investment fund, the Asset Class Manager will abstain which generally requires a submission of a proxy voting card by Investment Operations.
+Asset Class Managers will notify Investment Operations if they determine that abstaining or not voting a proxy is in the best interests of shareholders.
+Investment Operations is required to submit an abstain vote in these cases.
 In making such a determination, the Asset Class Manager will consider various factors, including, but not limited to: